 While Aaron has been skateboarding for a long time, he’s a relative newcomer to freestyle – transitioning to the short boards only two years ago – but has been a very influential part of the scene in that time.
-He is currently the Deputy Manager for Kimber Skatepark and BMX Track and runs Skate Wandsworth, a skate school based in West London.
+He is currently the Deputy Manager for Kimber Skatepark and BMX Track in West London.

 Alex is one of the most dedicated people in the global freestyle scene.
 Through his website and Youtube channel LateTricks, Alex has not only collected the largest repository of freestyle contest results in the world, but he’s documented every contest run at almost every major world event in the last five years.

 Reece is Scotland’s first professional freestyle skateboarder since Graham MacEachran, and has become well known on the contest circuit not just as a phenomenally creative skater, but also as one of the happiest and most friendly people to ever put shoe to griptape.
 He currently rides for Never Enough Skateboards, M14 Streetwear, and Trifle Crew.